great-expectations/great_expectations/docs/docusaurus/docs/terms/data_asset.md

 When using the interactive workflow for creating Expectations, it is often useful to utilize a simple Data Asset configuration for purposes of exploring the data.
 This configuration can then be replaced when it is time to Validate data going forward.

-When using a Profiler, Great Expectations can take advantage of as much information about your data as you can provide.
-It may even be useful to configure multiple Data Assets to support complex Profiler configurations.

 When you are Validating new Batches of data you'll be using a Data Asset and Batch Request to indicate the Batch or Batches of data to Validate.

 ## Versatility

 Data Assets can be configured to cover a variety of use cases.
 For example:

-- For append-only datasets such as logs, you configure a Data Asset to split data into batches corresponding to the intervals that you want the profiler to evaluate.
-For example, you could configure a log-style Data Asset to divide the data into Batches corresponding to single months.
 - When you are working with dynamic datasets such as database tables, you will configure a Data Asset that defines a Batch as the state of the table at the time of Validation.
 Because you usually cannot access previous states of the such a table, only a single Batch from that Data Asset will be available at any given time.
 In that case, you have a few options:
     - You can profile the data using a single Batch of data.
 While you may not have as much statistical power in the estimated Expectations as if you had historical data available, this allows you to get started immediately, and you can build up a collection of Metrics over time that Great Expectations can use to refine the Expectations.
     - You can configure another Data Asset from the same source Data that randomly assigns data to different batches to bootstrap the refinement of Expectations by providing a random sampling of records.